Normandy Battle Sites: Visiting the D-Day beaches

-Notably, around the date of the invasion (May-July 1944), Bletchley Park took the risk of intercepting enemy messages directly on-site in order to speed up the codebreaking process.
+Notably, around the date of the storming of the beaches in Normandy (May-July 1944), Bletchley Park took the risk of intercepting enemy messages directly on-site in order to speed up the codebreaking process.
 Secret listeners in Hut 18 were monitoring German Enigma traffic round the clock to monitor the response to the invasion, as well as any threats to the invasion fleet at sea, and the movement of troops in northern France – so that nothing was left to chance.
-By D-Day, the 7,000 strong workforces at Bletchley Park were decrypting almost 5,000 Enigma messages a day.
+By D-Day, the 7,000-strong workforce at Bletchley Park was decrypting almost 5,000 Enigma messages a day.

 D-Day and the Battle of Normandy were predominantly fought in the areas of Calvados, Manche and Orne, and it is here that you will find the many memorials, cemeteries and museums that commemorate what happened.